Complete Guide to Parts of Helicopter: Names, Functions & Diagram

 Rotor Brake

-Instead, it employs intricate systems to reduce or halt the rotor system’s spinning.
-This procedure may frequently be finished in a couple of seconds.
 Some helicopters have advanced control systems that automatically turn the rotor brake on.
 This function helps protect people during crucial procedures by preventing accidents and injuries.

 Emergency Systems

 Helicopters equipped with the most current emergency systems are capable of completely automated emergency landings.
-They employ sophisticated algorithms and control mechanisms to ensure the conclusion is as secure as possible.

 Communication Systems

-Effective communication is essential in every industry, and helicopters are no exception.
 Helicopters are constantly in contact with air traffic control, other aircraft, and ground employees because of their many communication devices.

 Fire Suppression Systems